 Richmont Graduate University students are responsible for being informed of all general policies and procedures outlined in the Graduate Catalog, as many policies and procedures are not necessarily outlined in the Student Handbook.
-Any discrepancies between the Graduate Catalog and Student Handbook should be discussed with the Records Office or Vice President of Student Affairs.
+Any discrepancies between the Graduate Catalog and Student Handbook should be discussed with the Records Office.